Guy Browning: Writing

 Browning combines a serious career as a business writer with books such as Innervation: Rewire Yourself for the New Economy (2003) and Grass Roots Management (2002), with humorous columns, such as "Weak at the Top" in Management Today.

 His books collecting his Guardian columns, Never Hit a Jellyfish with a Spade and Never Push When it Says Pull, were bestsellers.
 His work has been translated into eight languages.
 He published How to be Normal in 2014 and The British Constitution: First Draft in 2015.

 In June 2009, Browning began directing his first film, Tortoise in Love, set in and around Kingston Bagpuize.

 On 24 May 2012, the village of Kingston Bagpuize decamped en masse to view the premiere of Tortoise in Love, as part of the opening of the newly refurbished Leicester Square in London.
 The film had a UK release in July 2012 and went on to be released in the US, Canada, Australia and New Zealand.

-He writes the Sidestroke cartoon in the Sunday Times with Janet Brown.
+He wrote the Sidestroke cartoon in the Sunday Times with Janet Brown.